sColin16/set-typed-lambda-calculus/README.md

 - Structural subtyping

-The combination of these features, particularly union and intersection types, creates a powerful type system whose types behave like sets, which makes for an intuitive type system.
+The combination of these features, particularly union and intersection types, creates an intuitive and powerful type system whose types behave like sets.
 The type system can represent a wide range of common programming language constructs, but at a more fundamental level, which allows for some interesting properties.

 Here are some of the language constructs Set-Typed Lambda Calculus can represent:
 - Booleans